tornikegomareli/Swiftlings/README.md

 # Swiftlings

-A collection of small exercises to get you used to reading and writing Swift code.
+A collection of exercises to get you used to reading, writing and understanding Swift code.
 This project is inspired by the [Rustlings](https://github.com/rust-lang/rustlings) project.

 ## Getting Started